agenieus/HR-DATA-ANALYTICS/README.md

 - 4= Excellent Environment Satisfaction.
 - So therefore we had the following Data;

-- Poor Satisfaction: 284 people were unsatisfied with their work environment.
+- Poor Satisfaction: 284 staffs were unsatisfied with their work environment.
 This was 19.32% of employees.
-- Mild Satisfaction: 287 people were mildly unsatisfied with their work environment.
+- Mild Satisfaction: 287 staffs were mildly unsatisfied with their work environment.
 This was 19.52% of employees.
-- Good Satisfaction: 453 people people were quite satisfied with their work environment.
+- Good Satisfaction: 453 staffs were quite satisfied with their work environment.
 This was 30.82% of employees.
-- Excellent Satisfaction: 446 people were very satisfied with their work environment.
+- Excellent Satisfaction: 446 staffs were very satisfied with their work environment.
 This was 30.34% of employees.
 - So therefore 61.16% were satisfied and an alarming 38.84% were unsatisfied with their work environment